 Now that you have set up your Xrdp server, it is time to open your Xrdp client and connect to the server.

-If you are a Windows user you can use the default RDP client.
+If you have Windows PC, you can use the default RDP client.
 Type “remote” in the Windows search bar and click on “Remote Desktop Connection”.
 This will open up the RDP client.
 In the “Computer” field, enter the remote server IP address and click “Connect”.

 On the login screen, enter your username and password and click “OK”.

 Once logged in, you should see the default Xfce desktop.
 It should look something like this:

 You can now start interacting with the remote XFCE desktop from your local machine using your keyboard and mouse.

 Installing an Xrdp server allows you to manage your Ubuntu 18.04 server from your local desktop machine using an easy to use graphic interface.